Home Time

 Home Time is a British television comedy-drama written by and starring Emma Fryer with Neil Edmond co-writing.
-The first series ran between 14 September and 22 October 2009 on BBC Two.
+The first series ran on BBC Two between 14 September and 22 October 2009.

-Production

 Home Time is set and filmed in Coventry, England.

 Plot

 Series 1 (2009)

 Gaynor Jacks has come home.
 Home to Coventry, home to her mum and dad's house, home to the three best friends who called her mad for ever leaving.
-At the age of 17, she ran off to find her place in the big wide world, but now she's back - at 29 - with her tail between her legs and not so much as a starter home to show for her troubles.
-Gaynor can't hide forever in her tiny time-capsule bedroom with its Trainspotting poster peeling above the single bed and Wonderwall still paused on the CD player.
-She must crawl back into the life she left behind, suffering the gleeful sympathy of her friends and ill-judged parental intrusions, all played out in front of old flames and adversaries she thought she'd never see again, and underscored by smirking cries of 'See you're back then'.
+At the age of 17, she ran off to find her place in the big wide world, but now she is back, at 29, with her tail between her legs and not so much as a starter home to show for her troubles.
+Gaynor cannot hide forever in her tiny time-capsule bedroom with its Trainspotting poster peeling above the single bed and "Wonderwall" still paused on the CD player.
+She must crawl back into the life she left behind, suffering the gleeful sympathy of her friends and ill-judged parental intrusions, all played out in front of old flames and adversaries she thought she should never see again, and underscored by smirking cries of 'See you are back then'.